resess/Slicer4D/README.md

 ### 5.3 `DynamicSliceDebuggerRunner`
 Located at: [src/main/kotlin/ca/ubc/ece/resess/DynamicSliceDebuggerRunner](https://github.com/resess/Slicer4D/tree/main/src/main/kotlin/ca/ubc/ece/resess/execute/DynamicSliceDebuggerRunner.kt)

 This component is for starting a new debugging session.
 In the original debugger, the `GenericDebuggerRunner` is used for starting debugging sessions.
-The `DynamicSliceDebuggerRunner`  is a subclass of the original `GenericDebuggerRunner` with has two differences:
+The `DynamicSliceDebuggerRunner`  is a subclass of the original `GenericDebuggerRunner`, with two differences:
 - has an extra step for running dynamic slicing.
 The timing for running dynamic slicing must be after the program is compiled and before the debuggee JVM is started.
 - creates `DppJavaDebugProcess` instead of `JavaDebugProcess`.
 The `DppJavaDebugProcess` object defines our own handlers for handling debug commands.

-The figure below summarizes the process to start a debugging session with dynamic slicing in Slicer4D.The difference with the original `GenericDebuggerRunner` is highlighted in red.
+The figure below summarizes the process to start a debugging session with dynamic slicing in Slicer4D.
+The difference with the original `GenericDebuggerRunner` is highlighted in red.

 <p><img alt="Customized Debugging Session Flow" src="./assets/DebuggingSessionFlow.png" width="350"/></p>